 Netflix has risen to be the benchmark for quality content, attracting top talent from across the globe.
-With this influx of creative storytellers comes new recipes for the way these shows are scored and how music is chosen…
+With this influx of new creative storytellers comes good soundtracks as well.

-We now have a new crop of music producers who are experimenting with new sounds and discovering new music to keep your eyes and ears glued to the screen…
+We now have a crop of talented music producers that are willing to discover and experiment with new sounds to keep your eyes and ears glued to the screen.

 Music Supervisors Lynn Fainchtein and Ignacio Burgoa

 The show’s primary musical supervisor; Lynn Fainchetein picked the perfect collection of music to set the background for the Danish sci-fi apocalypse series, The Rain.

 With a resume that includes The Revenant and Birdman or (The Unexpected Virtue of Ignorance); she’s not one to shy away from challenging themes or subject matters like the apocalypse.

 What’s fascinating were the awesome soundtracks she picked as backdrops to this dark tale; which initially seem appropriately out of place in telling the story, yet they seem to have no other place but in it.